Moykul/R3F-timeline-editor/README.md

-# VFX Engine Timeline System
+# R3F Timeline Editor

 ## 🎯 Project Overview

-This project is a professional animation timeline system with Leva integration for VFX parameter control in React Three Fiber (R3F) applications.
+This project is a animation timeline editor with Leva integration for React Three Fiber (R3F) applications.
 It enables real-time keyframe animation with bidirectional synchronization between a timeline and parameter controls, designed for modern VFX and 3D workflows.

 ---

 ## 🚀 Features & Achievements

-### 1. Professional Timeline Interface
+### 1. Animation Timeline Interface
 - Draggable timeline container with Material Design-inspired styling
-- Toolbar and layout inspired by [animation-timeline-control demo](https://ievgennaida.github.io/animation-timeline-control/)
+- Toolbar and layout inspired by [animation-timeline-control demo](https://ievgennaida.github.io/animation-timeline-control/) created by Ievgen Naida (BIG THANKS!!!)
 - Keyframe management with visual feedback and interpolation
 - Real-time playback controls with frame-accurate scrubbing